Practice Essentials

 No known cause of pityriasis alba has been reported.
 The condition is not contagious, and no infectious agent has been identified.

 Reported contributory factors related to the development of pityriasis alba are excessive and unprotected sun exposure, poor hygienic habits, and environmental influences such as temperature, humidity, and altitude.
-[18, 19] In addition, one study has shown patients with pityriasis alba were more likely to have low levels of serum copper, possibly contributing to tyrosinase dysfunction, and therefore a decrease in the production of melanin.
-[20]
+[16] In addition, one study found patients with pityriasis alba to be more likely to have low levels of serum copper, which could contribute to tyrosinase dysfunction and thus a decrease in the production of melanin.
+[17]

 Epidemiology

-Although the exact incidence has not been described, up to 5% of children may have pityriasis alba.
-[21] The disorder is not seasonal, but the dry, slightly scaly appearance tends to worsen during cold months, when the air is relatively dry inside the home.
+Although the exact incidence has not been described, as many as 5% of children may have pityriasis alba.
+[18] The disorder is not seasonal, but the dry, slightly scaly appearance tends to worsen during cold months, when the air is relatively dry inside the home.
 In addition, sun exposure may make the lesions more obvious during spring and summer.
 The condition is more common in patients with a history of atopy.

 In a study of 9955 schoolchildren aged 6-16 years who lived in a tropical region, the prevalence of pityriasis alba was 9.9%.
-[22, 23] Another study, in Nepal, showed that the prevalence of pityriasis alba within a wide range of dermatoses was 5.2%.
-[24]
+[19] In a study from South India, the overall frequency of hypopigmentary disorders among children seen in a dermatology outpatient department was 3.28 per 1000.
+[20] In the 113 children treated for hypopigmentary disorders over a 23-month study period, pityriasis alba was the most common diagnosis (24.7%).
+Another study, in Nepal, showed that the prevalence of pityriasis alba within a wide range of dermatoses was 5.2%.
+[21]

 Pityriasis alba is most common in children aged 3-16 years, with 90% of cases occurring in children younger than 12 years.
 The disease occasionally is found in adults.
 [22]